Cruise Visitors

 Here's something most people don't think about: instead of going to one beach and staying put all day, you can hire your taxi for a half-day tour.

-The rate is US$50 per hour for the car โ not per person, the whole car.
-Split that among 3โ4 people and it's genuinely affordable.
+The rate is US$60 per hour (minimum 2 hours) for the car.
+Split that among 3–4 people and it's genuinely affordable.
 And your guide actually lives here.
 They know where to stop, what's worth seeing, and which spots are worth your limited time.

 Finding the right driver